Visas & Routes

 Can I combine several smaller properties to reach the threshold?

-For the current main real-estate routes, the investment is generally made in one property, and built property normally needs at least 120 sq m of main spaces.
+Under the current main real-estate routes, the investment is generally made in one property, and built property normally needs at least 120 sq m of main spaces.
 Co-ownership has its own rules, including spouse or civil-partner treatment and minimum share-value requirements.
 Check the structure before signing.

 Do I pay 24% VAT when buying property for the Greece Golden Visa?